-- Receiving services without delay, such as transportation and meal programs. - Other appropriate services and programs, including but not limited to programs for: - o gifted children; - o children with disabilities; - English learners; - career and technical education; - School activities for parents or guardians and family engagement. - Participation in athletics, fine arts, or other extra-curricular activities.
+- Receiving services without delay, such as transportation and meal programs. - Other appropriate services and programs, including but not limited to programs for: - gifted children; - children with disabilities; - English learners; - career and technical education; - School activities for parents or guardians and family engagement. - Participation in athletics, fine arts, or other extra-curricular activities.